highest mountain peak in india

 History and Mythology

-Kanchenjunga is not just highest mountain peak in India, it is also the third-highest mountain in the world.
-Beyond its great height, it holds a rich history and many myths and legends from the people who have lived near it for centuries.
+Kanchenjunga is India’s highest mountain peak and the world’s third-highest mountain.
+Beyond its great height, it has a rich history and many myths and legends from the people who have lived near it for centuries.

 1. A Historical Journey

-• Early Mentions: Ancient Sanskrit texts refer to Kanchenjunga as “Kangshenjunga” or the “Five Treasures of Snow.”
+• Early Mentions: Ancient Sanskrit texts refer to Kanchenjunga as “Kangshenj”nga” or the “I’ve Trea”ures of Snow.

-• Sacred Status: For the Lepcha and Bhutia communities, Kanchenjunga is a holy mountain.
-They believe it is home to powerful gods and mystical creatures.
-Climbing it is seen as disrespectful to these spirits.
+• Sacred S” status: Kanchenjunga is a holy mountain for the Lepcha and Bhutia communities.
+They believe it is home to powerful gods and mystical creatures, and climbing it is seen as disrespectful to these spirits.

 • First Ascent: In 1955, despite its sacred status, a British team successfully climbed Kanchenjunga, becoming the first to reach its summit.